-Wheelchairs were gratefully received by doctors in Lviv Our Christian partners on the ground have seen an increase in war-wounded patients with burns and blast injuries requiring amputation.
+Wheelchairs were gratefully received by doctors in Lviv.

+Our Christian partners on the ground have seen an increase in warwounded patients with burns and blast injuries requiring amputation.
 Only a few months ago the Ukrainian Ministry of Health described a real need for wheelchairs.
-In response to this need, and thanks to your donations, we have shipped a donation of 1,176 wheelchairs - worth approximately \$359 each - to Ukraine.
+In response to this need, and thanks to your donations, we have shipped a donation of 1,176 wheelchairs donated by a U.S. charity - worth approximately \$248 each - to Ukraine.
 "We are sincerely thankful," said the head of one hospital in Lviv.
 "We are sure that everyone using the donated wheelchairs will be thinking of you with gratitude."
 Thanks to further donations from a Western government, we will soon be distributing another consignment of medical and other vital equipment to Ukraine.
-This includes 118 first aid kits, 75 defibrillators, more than 1,000 medical sample carriers, 134 battery-powered floodlights, 219 20-litre water carriers, 196 boilers for purifying water, and 160 fire extinguishers.
-As well as this, three 40-foot lorries filled with hand sanitiser, donated by a UK-based company, will also soon be delivered.
+This includes 118 first aid kits, 75 defibrillators, more than 1,000 medical sample carriers, 134 battery-powered floodlights, 219 20 liter water carriers, 196 boilers for purifying water, and 160 fire extinguishers.
+As well as this, three 40-foot trucks filled with hand sanitizer, donated by a U.K.-based company, will also soon be delivered.

-Medical equipment, donated by a Western government, including first aid kits and defibrillators, will soon be sent to Ukraine though medical.gives Delivering vital supplies of food Before the onset of winter, almost 350 tonnes of food and other practical aid had already been sent to those suffering from the ongoing conflict, including those displaced within Ukraine and those who had fled for refuge in neighbouring countries.
-Aid - including food, clothing, blankets, nappies, sanitary and hygiene products - was delivered to the region from Barnabas donors in Canada, New Zealand and the United States, while our .gives warehouse in the UK was filled with your generous donations that we have delivered by lorry to needy Ukrainians.
-Through our .gives programmes, Barnabas Aid created a supply line for our suffering brothers and sisters, direct from your home to the warzone.
-Now another 11 pallets of food and other aid have been loaded at our UK warehouse and sent on their way to Ukraine.
+Medical equipment, donated by a Western government, including first aid kits and defibrillators, will soon be sent to Ukraine though medical.gives.
+Delivering Vital Supplies of Food Before the onset of winter, almost 350 tons of food and other practical aid had already been sent to those suffering from the ongoing conflict, including those displaced within Ukraine and those who had fled for refuge in neighboring countries.
+Aid - including food, clothing, blankets, diapers, sanitary and hygiene products - was delivered to the region from Barnabas donors in Canada, New Zealand and the United States, while our .gives warehouse in the U.K. was filled with your generous donations that we have delivered by truck to needy Ukrainians.
+Through our .gives programs, Barnabas Aid created a supply line for our suffering brothers and sisters, direct from your home to the warzone.
+Now another 11 pallets of food and other aid have been loaded at our U.K. warehouse and sent on their way to Ukraine.
 This practical support will prove vital as the long, dark winter continues and further supplies of food are needed.

 It is estimated that 15.7 million people in Ukraine require humanitarian assistance, including 7.1 million who are internally displaced.
 The Ukrainian government believes that 950,000 people are now living in temporary accommodation having been forced to flee or having had their homes destroyed.
 Infrastructure such as heating systems, power grids and water supplies are vulnerable to war damage.
 Furthermore, problems that arise in winter - such as frozen pipes - that might be easily fixed in peacetime may result in thousands being deprived of basic utilities for weeks or even months.
-You can help!
+You Can Help!